mhelmetag/terraform-scripts/dokku/README.md

 # Dokku

-A collection of terraform, packer, nginx, and systemd scripts to build out and configure the build out my own heroku.
+A collection of terraform, packer, nginx, and systemd scripts to build out and configure my own heroku.

 ## Cheatsheet